saadsalmanakram/Detecting-most-accurate-Calendar/README.md

 # Detecting-most-accurate-Calendar
-Project Built using MERN Stack
+Project Built using Fastapi Stack.
+Cassandra used as Database